-2. Steadily improving business structure and rapidly increasing high-net-worth customers
+Steadily improving business structure and rapidly increasing high-net-worth 2. customers

 The Company continually improved and adjusted its operating strategies, enjoyed significant advantage in business structure and rapidly increased the number of its high-net-worth customers.
 In 2013, the proportion of net non-interest income to net operating income of the Company was 24.35%, up by 3.10 percentage points as compared with the previous year.
 As at 31 December 2013, the total number of retail customers of the Company was 47.63 million, of whom, the total number of Sunflower customers or above was 1,065,000, with a growth of 16.89% as compared with the beginning of the year.
 Their total deposit balance was RMB405.7 billion.
-The Company boasted 559,200 corporate depositors and 42,500 corporate borrowers, among which, 74,489 were high-value wholesale customers (those with comprehensive contribution to the Company of more than RMB100,000), representing an increase of 14.62% as compared with the end of the previous year.
-The Company has a total of 396,230 small enterprise customers, an increase of 22.61% as compared with the end of the previous year.
+The Company boasted 559,200 corporate depositors and 42,500 corporate borrowers, among which, 74,489 were highvalue wholesale customers (those with comprehensive contribution to the Company of more than RMB100,000), representing an increase of 14.62% as compared with the end of the previous year.
+The Company has a total of 396,230 small enterprise customers, an increase of 22.61% as compared with the end of the previous year, and 959,097 micro enterprise customers, an increase of 387.86% as compared with the end of the previous year.